 Check out the program video!

-This course is designed for junior and senior students in nutritional sciences, as well as undergraduate students who have a comparable background in the health, biological and biomedical sciences.
+This course is designed for students in nutritional sciences, as well as undergraduate students who have a background in the health, biological and biomedical sciences.
 Students with an interest in the program that may come from different academic backgrounds are also welcome to apply!
 This unique program begins with one week of coursework at the University of Arizona in Tucson, then students study in Verona, Italy for four weeks.
 Students not residing in Tucson will have the option of online participation during the first week of classes.
 Honors credit is also available for Honors students.
 This will require additional project work during and after the course.

 The Mediterranean dietary pattern has a well-established beneficial role in health promotion.
 Studies reveal the protective role of adherence to this pattern on overall cancer incidence and mortality, prevention of obesity, type II diabetes, and cardiovascular diseases.
 This course provides an opportunity for students to learn: